-- GASB has issued the following pronouncements which will be implemented in the years required.
-The effects of the implementation of these pronouncements are not known at this time. - Statement No. 99 Omnibus 2022.
-Effective for various periods through fiscal years beginning after June 15, 2023. - Statement No. 101 Compensated Absences.
+GASB has issued the following pronouncements which will be implemented in the years required.
+The effects of the implementation of these pronouncements are not known at this time.

+Statement No. 101 - Compensated Absences.
 Effective for fiscal years beginning after December 15, 2023.